jimyag/parquet-tools/README.md

 - footer: Print the Parquet file footer in json format
 - meta: Pretty Print a Parquet file's metadata
 - schema: Pretty print the Avro schema for a file
+- struct: Print the Go struct for a file
+- diff: Diff two Parquet files schema

 ## Install